-The Roar (formerly The Navigator) is Piedmont College’s award-winning campus newspaper produced by students, for students.
+The Roar (formerly The Navigator) is Piedmont University’s award-winning campus newspaper produced by students, for students.
 The paper comes out every two weeks and is distributed across both the Demorest and Athens campuses.
-Students interested in writing for The Navigator should contact the appropriate section editor or the Editor-in-Chief.
+Students interested in writing for The Roar should contact the appropriate section editor or the Editor-in-Chief.
 ADVISOR: Joe Dennis

 PC Film Club

 The Piedmont College Film Club is for anyone who loves movies.
 In addition to regular screenings of classic, contemporary, and student-produced films, the club also attends off-campus events such as film festivals, workshops, and premieres.
 ADVISOR: Hugh Davis